-There are a number of sites that you can explore and I want to show you the best ones for you to visit.
+There are several sites that you can explore and I want to show you the best ones for you to visit.

-However, censuses for Scotland and Ireland were conducted separately to these two countries.
+However, censuses for Scotland and Ireland were conducted separately in these two countries.

-To discover you Irish ancestor you can visit the National Archives of Ireland.
-Similar with the Scottish census you will have to pay.
+To discover your Irish ancestor you can visit the National Archives of Ireland.
+Similar to the Scottish census you will have to pay.